← All posts

 Reviews compound in three directions simultaneously.

-They compound for human visitors: a profile with 100 reviews converts better than a profile with 10, which converts better than a profile with none.
-Every new review makes the next visitor slightly more likely to make contact — especially on a high-converting attorney profile where reviews are visible and prominent.
+They compound for human visitors: a profile with a stronger review base usually converts better than a profile with little or no review depth.
+Every new review makes the next visitor slightly more likely to make contact, especially on a high-converting attorney profile where reviews are visible and prominent.

 They compound for traditional search: Google's local search algorithm explicitly factors in review volume, recency, and quality.
 More reviews mean better local search visibility, which means more visitors, which means more opportunities for conversion.